 Social life on the Reed campus is informal, and all activities are open to all who are interested.
 There are no fraternities or sororities.
-Nearly two-thirds of the students live on campus, and the small house groupings in the residence halls provide a congenial social environment without exclusiveness.
-A variety of extracurricular opportunities abound in cultural and public affairs, community service, and recreational sports.
+Nearly 80 percent of Reed students live on campus, and the small house groupings in the residence halls provide a congenial social environment without exclusiveness.
+A variety of extracurricular opportunities abound in cultural and public affairs, community service, leadership, and recreational sports.

 The college provides an environment for student life in which unnecessary structuring and regulation are avoided.
 An honor principle mediates areas of conduct not affected by college regulations.
 The affairs of the college are conducted under constitutional government in which students participate through an elected student senate and appointment to college committees.
 The campus is an area of the freest exchange and open discussion of ideas.